rj-debug/TeleICU-Monitoring-System/README.md

 ## Documentation

-The inner working and architecure of the models used in this system are all described in the "document" file.
+The inner working and architecure of the models used in this system are all described in the "Intel Unnati _ Idea Submission" file.

 And the configuration, version details and dataset used are in the "details.txt".

-And ipnyb file to "convert .pt files to .onnx files" is also available in repo.
+And ipnyb file to "convert .pt files to .onnx files" is also available in repo in "onyx_conversion.ipynb".

 ## Running Tests